alissonperez/ai-inventory-bot/README.md

 ## Features

-*   **Add Items:** Easily add new items to your inventory with a name, quantity, and photo.
+*   **Add Items:** Easily add new items to your inventory with a name, quantity, photo, description, size and status.
+*   **AI-Powered Data Enrichment:** Automatically populate item details by analyzing its image.
+The AI fills in the name and description, and enriches the information with a web search, considering any data you've already provided.
+*   **Quick Add:** Fill location, box and quantity in name creation (e.g. `Item name; q 2 c box-name l location`).
 *   **Organize with Boxes:** Assign items to specific boxes to keep track of their location.
 *   **Telegram Interface:** Interact with your inventory through a simple and intuitive Telegram bot interface.
 *   **Markdown Integration:** Each inventory item is saved as a separate Markdown file with YAML front matter, making it easy to integrate with your existing notes.